 - Self-reflection and life lessons of dealing with problems in life (15%)

 2. Case study report (25%)

-You will choose to analyse ONE of the two case studies posted on moodle.
+You will analyse a business case posted on Moodle.
 You should perceive yourself as a business consultant, who are asked to provide analysis and recommendations on the business of the company in the case.

 The aims of the case report are for you to 1) apply theoretical concepts to a real-world example and 2) practice and improve your research skills.
 The final report should be about 1,500 – 2,000 words.
 You could also include a reference section and an appendix (excluded from the word limit).
-Submit your report online via turnitin before the case is discussed during class in Week 8 or Week 9.
+Submit your report online via turnitin before the case is discussed during class in Week 7.

 - Presenting an analysis of key issues of the case, incorporating relevant international business concepts and theoretical frameworks (10%);

 - Applying the knowledge to provide well-justified solutions to problems (10%).

 3. Participation (25%)